 Still, having any detectable PSA after surgery can be stressful for men and their families.
-If your PSA is still detectable after surgery, even at a very low level, talk to your doctor about what it might mean, and what he or she thinks the best course of action is.
-Some doctors advise following such low PSA levels over time to get a better idea of what’s going on, possibly with repeat tests every few months.
-Other doctors might be more inclined to recommend further treatment.
+If your PSA is still detectable after surgery, even at a very low level, talk to your doctor about what it might mean, and what the best course of action might be.
+Some doctors advise following such low PSA levels over time to get a better idea of what’s going on.
+Other doctors might recommend further treatment.

-The different types of radiation therapy don’t kill all of the cells in the prostate gland, so they’re not expected to cause the PSA to drop to an undetectable level.
+Radiation therapy doesn’t kill all of the cells in the prostate gland, so it's not expected to cause the PSA to drop to an undetectable level.
 The remaining normal prostate cells will still make some PSA.

 The pattern of the drop in PSA after radiation therapy is also different from after surgery.
 PSA levels after radiation tend to drop slowly, and might not reach their lowest level until 2 years or more after treatment.

-There is also a phenomenon called a PSA bounce that sometimes happens after brachytherapy.
+There is also a phenomenon called a PSA bounce that sometimes happens after external beam radiation and brachytherapy.
 The PSA rises slightly for a short time within the first couple of years after treatment, but then goes back down.
 Doctors aren’t sure why this happens, but it doesn’t seem to affect a man’s prognosis.

-When treatments such as hormone therapy, chemotherapy, or vaccine therapy are used for more advanced prostate cancer, the PSA level can help show how well the treatment is working or when it might be time to try a different treatment.
+When treatments such as hormone therapy, chemotherapy, or immunotherapy are used for more advanced prostate cancer, the PSA level can help show how well the treatment is working or when it might be time to try a different treatment.

 Treatments should lower the PSA level (at least at first), although in some cases they may just help keep it from rising further, or even just slow the rise.
-Of course, other factors, such as whether you’re having symptoms from your cancer and whether it is growing based on imaging tests, are also important when deciding if it might be time to change treatments.
+Of course, other factors, such as whether you’re having symptoms from your cancer and whether imaging tests show it is growing, are also important when deciding if it might be time to change treatments.

 If the cancer has spread outside the prostate, the actual PSA level is often not as important as whether it changes, and how quickly it changes.
 The PSA level itself does not predict whether or not a man will have symptoms or how long he will live.
 Many men have very high PSA levels and feel just fine.
-Other men can have low PSA levels and still have symptoms.
+Other men with low PSA levels can have symptoms.